cohenchris/scripts/os/README.md

 # OS Management

-These are one-time use scripts intended to help manage various OS-level components, including a fresh Arch install, ZFS pool management, and system services.
+These are one-time use scripts intended to help manage various OS-level components, including a fresh Arch install, ZFS pool management, and services for various systems.
 Some of these may have CATASTROPHIC effects on your system, so please make sure you fully understand a script before running.

 ---